mikevalenty/mikevalenty.github.io/source/_posts/2012-02-20-configuring-decorators-with-google-guice.markdown

 }
 ```

-Did you catch the difference?
-It’s subtle, but the devil is in the details.
-In this last example, the DoubleChargeCreditCardProcessor doesn’t know or care what implementation it’s decorating.
+The difference is subtle, but the devil is in the details.
+In this last example, the `DoubleChargeCreditCardProcessor` doesn’t know or care what implementation it’s decorating.
 It simply declares a name for it’s dependency so it can be referenced unambiguously in a configuration module.
 This moves the configuration logic to… well, configuration code.
 Now you can see that the code is once again flexible and you can easily imagine more sophisticated configuration logic that could consider tenant settings or environment variables in selecting the proper combination of credit card processors to assemble.